mycsphd/mycsphd.github.io/_posts/2021-03-10-school-rankings.md

 #13 overall.
 If that were your area of choice, Northeastern might be a better
 choice than CMU (#1 overall).

-Both CS Rankings and US News provide mechanisms for narrowing the rankings to particular sub-fields of CS.
+Both CS Rankings provides a mechanism for narrowing the rankings to particular sub-fields of CS.

 # What Rankings Don't Tell You